-Explore these mysterious sites and you’ll agree: It’s weird at the top of the world
+You’ll agree: It’s weird at the top of the world

 You can’t make this stuff up.
 During winters that plunge to 60-below, and summers where a day lasts for months, the world gets downright bizarre.
 Frozen volcanoes bulge from the tundra, erupting in super-slow motion.
 Lakes vanish, draining through a hole in the permafrost.
-Underground fires spit sparks in the Arctic night.
-And rivers rage with waves so big they're a perpetual tsunami.
+Underground fires spit sparks into the Arctic night.
+And rivers rage with waves so big they're like a perpetual tsunami.

 Between the towns of Tulita and Norman Wells, in the great roadless core of the Northwest Territories, dozens of sinkholes pit the forest – odd, disfinguring pockmarks in the face of Mother Earth.
 The most famous is this one, northwest of Bear Rock, with plunging sides and deep aquamarine waters.
 Scientists say it was formed by the collapse of a vast subterranean cave.